Before we get started, I want you to think about three things that you know about scientific conference posters. Think hard now.

 NO!
 Don’t do it!
 You’re not doing yourself or the viewer any favours.
 A photo used as a background is too distracting and makes it impossible to have negative space on your poster.
 It’s much better to leave the background white, grey, or filled with a light colour from your colour palette.

 Fonts.
 Fonts and font sizes work a bit like colours.
 That is, the fewer you use, the better.
 My suggestion is to use only one or two different fonts.
 Boldface should be used on titles and headlines, while all the rest should be normal.
 When picking what fonts to use, play it safe.
 Stick with the classic Arial, Myriad Pro, and other familiar fonts and you can’t go wrong.
 I know you’re tempted to use that super-original font that you’ve just discovered, but please, spare us.
 In terms of font size, try 90 for the Title, 60 for the headlines, and 36 for the body text.
 And remember that your poster should not require a magnifying glass to be read, but rather it should be easily readable from a meter away.
+If you’re keen to learn more about the word of fonts, and what the heck ‘serif’ means, we’ve got you covered.

 Photo.
 Most people don’t even think about this, but it’s a good idea to put a photo of you in one of the lower corners of your poster near your contact info.
 This is good practice as it makes the poster more human and even allows people to identify you and, if you’re lucky, buy you a drink because you impressed them with such a stunning poster.
 Hey, you never know.

 Resources.
 You’re probably not an artist, so where can you source quality visuals to put on your poster?
 Well, you can hire a professional scientific illustrator, or you can utilise one of the plenty free resources on the web.
 If you’re in the environmental sciences, the IAN image library is a great free library of graphics.
 Another great website to find free illustrations and icons is Freepik.
 Happy browsing!
+Though if you feel like getting in touch with your creative side, we’ve got a handy guide for making some simple scientific icons and diagrams.

 Step 4 – Getting your poster ready for print.